sreypich999/Coffee-Sale-Assignment/README.md

 2. **Data Loading**:
     - Ensure source data files are placed in the designated input directories
     - Run the Kettle jobs to populate the data warehouse
 3. **Dashboard Access**:
     - Use Metabase to create interactive dashboards connected to PostgreSQL
     - Open the provided PDF dashboard files for static visualizations
     - Connect Metabase to the database for real-time data access

+## 🙏 Acknowledgments
+- Built with modern data warehousing best practices
+- Special thanks to the Pentaho and Metabase communities